 Disadvantages of joint processing can also be noted.
 For example, the implementation complexity for joint processing could be a bottleneck, where the processing complexity will increase exponentially compared to the independent per TRxP processing as UE needs to estimate the interfering channel for transmission from non-intended TRxP as well as incur additional computational complexity due to higher dimensionality of the received signal.
 Therefore, implementation complexity could be a limiting factor for practical implementation.
 Additionally, compared to FR1, FR2 involves a higher aggregated bandwidth, e.g., 800MHz., which may require more processing power.
 In certain implementations of Rx chains, it may not be possible to fully benefit from joint processing, e.g., when Rx chains are placed on the left and right side of the UE.
 In contrast, separate processing may offer lower implementation complexity with a reasonable performance trade-off in case of fully overlapping and a layer combination of 1+1 where in contrast in the case of fully overlapping and a layer combination of 2+2 the gain of joint processing is higher and would likely provide a reasonable performance trace-off.

 When deciding receiver assumptions for demodulation requirements, RAN4 considered several cross-talk levels for initial evaluations.
-For example, RAN4 observed the following performance deviations between joint and separate processing for mDCI fully-overlapping scenario.]
+For example, RAN4 observed the following performance deviations between joint and separate processing for mDCI fully-overlapping scenario.

 Table 1: Performance delta between joint and separate processing for mDCI fully overlapping case.